inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 The data access layer is responsible for:

-- Fetching and storing data on primary (the database) and secondary storage (Elasticsearch, cache, files, ...).
+- Fetching and storing data on primary (the database) and secondary storage (Elasticsearch/OpenSearch, cache, files, ...).
-- Harmonizing data access to the same object on primary and secondary storages (e.g. a record in the database vs in the Elasticsearch index).
+- Harmonizing data access to the same object on primary and secondary storages (e.g. a record in the database vs in the search index).
 - Ensuring data integrity and managing relations among data objects.

 The data access layer usually lives inside an Invenio module in a package named ``records``.
 It may consist of